nelsoma/go-rpifancon/README.md

 # go-rpifancon
-A simple temp based fan controller for a raspberry pi in go.
+A simple temperature based fan controller for a raspberry pi in go.

-##Usage
+## Usage
 ```
   -checks int
          The number of checks of temperatures to check before state changes. (default 3)